-Installing a DXLab Application on Microsoft Vista
+Installing a DXLab Application on Windows Vista

 The account whose name is Administrator won't initially appear in the User Accounts Control Panel because it is disabled by default.
 The procedure to enable this account so you can login with its privileges depends on the version of Vista you're using: